Everybody who trains Muay Thai wants rock hard shins that feel no pain.

-Whilst a healthy balanced diet will provide you with a sufficient level of vitamin D and calcium for everyday life, it’s important to remember that you need more than the average person when conditioning your shins.
+Whilst a healthy balanced diet with plenty of protein and vegetables will provide you with a sufficient level of vitamin D and calcium for everyday life, it’s important to remember that you need more than the average person when conditioning your shins.

 To top up your vitamin D and calcium levels, you can also take some fairly cheap supplements to ensure your bones have sufficient fuel to repair properly.

 These are a couple that I have used in the past during periods where I was training more heavily than usual.